 8. Dune: War for Arrakis (2026 Edition)

-The Dune universe continues its tabletop dominance with this updated edition of War for Arrakis.
-Expect refined asymmetric factions, expanded scenarios, and upgraded components.
-Fans of large‑scale conflict games have this one circled.
+The Dune universe continues its tabletop run with an updated edition of War for Arrakis.
+Expect refined faction asymmetry, expanded scenarios, and upgraded components.
+Fans of large‑scale conflict games have been watching this one closely since the first hints dropped.

 9. The Great Library